michael-pruglo/aesthetics/README.md

 ## TODO

 - improve performance
-- add browser: filtering, sort by rating
 - learn to predict rating
 - scrape web for new media, predict ratings and show the most promising candidates
 - improve tag suggestions and auto-label lower priority media
 - learn the overall/specific styles and generate new media with smth like stable diffusion
-- make a downloader + on-the-fly meta-editor
 - add PARANOID version - with extensive checks/asserts, and FAST - with no checks
+- add more tests for downloaders

+Raid dataset:
+- delete if duplicate and much lower rating
+- combine almost duplicates